 01. Further or higher education students

 If you're 16 or older and are enrolled in further or higher education (like college or university) and you have a valid student ID, then you're eligible for the Apple student discount – yep, it's seriously that simple.
 As soon as you enrol at your sixth form, college or university, you can sign up to get the discount.

 Apple was even kind enough to extend the Apple student discount to the parents of those students who are eligible for the deal.
 That means you can save money when buying an Apple product for your child.
 Remember though, you can't also get the deal if you're purchasing a device for yourself.

 03. People working in education

 If you've got this far and you're not a student or a parent, but you work in education then you're in luck.
 Any member of staff that work at colleges, sixth forms or universities (public or private) is also able to sign up for the discount.
 To claim your Apple student discount, you'll have to provide some documents that prove where you work.
 Even those of you working for the PTA or PTO can get on board.

 How to get an Apple student discount

-You don't have to be a student!
-Apple student discounts are available for students, teachers, education workers, parents, school board members and PTA members, and you can get them by visiting the Apple Store for Education and then verifying your credentials.
+We know it's hard to believe, but you don't have to be a student to get a discount.
+The Apple student discounts are available for pretty much anyone in the education industry, like teachers, education workers, parents, school board members and PTA members.
+All you have to do is visit the Apple Store for Education and then verify your credentials – how easy is that?

 What products does the discount apply to?